Multi-Axis Differential Optical Absorption Spectroscopy (CU MAX-DOAS)

 Ground Based MAX-DOAS

-The ground-based CU MAX-DOAS (CU GMAX-DOAS) instrument has been deployed at stationary ground sites for time periods ranging from several weeks to several years, in order to capture temporal trends in trace gases and aerosols.
-To date, the CU MAX-DOAS has been deployed at Pensacola, FL (2009-2011); Pasadena and Fontana, CA for CALNEX 2010; Sacramento, CA for CARES 2010; Cape Cod, MA for TCAP 2012; Mauna Loa Observatory, HI (since 2017); and Maido Observatory, Réunion Island (since 2017).
+The ground-based CU MAX-DOAS (CU GMAX-DOAS) instrument has been deployed at stationary ground sites for time periods ranging from weeks to years, in order to capture temporal trends in trace gases and aerosols.
+In the past, the CU MAX-DOAS has been deployed at Pensacola, FL (2009-2011); Pasadena and Fontana, CA for CALNEX 2010; Sacramento, CA for CARES 2010; Cape Cod, MA for TCAP 2012; and Storm Peak Laboratory, CO (2021-2023).

 Ship-Based MAX-DOAS (SMAX-DOAS)